Ajibman/QuantumTrader-AI/README.md

 👉Operational discipline exists to protect users, markets and the integrity of the system—not to exclude participation.
 👉Transparency is universal.
 Authority is governed.
 👉Certification Context:
 Following certification under the QonexAI™ framework, this posture ensures that QuantumTrader-AI scales responsibly without compromising safety or trust.
+QonexAI is a quantum origin neural artificial intelligence network.
 👉Trust is earned and Safety is no compromise.

 Concepts, Design and Systems Architecture Team